Last updated: November 05, 2024

 How a conventional loan refinance works

-Conventional refinances replace your current mortgage with a new loan with a new rate, term, and monthly payment.
+Conventional loan refinances replace your current mortgage with a new loan with a new rate, term, and monthly payment.

-• Loan limits vary by state — most states have a maximum limit of $726,200 for one-unit properties, while Alaska and Hawaii have a maximum of $1,089,300.1
+• 2024 loan limits vary by state, with most states having a maximum limit of $766,550 for one-unit properties.
+Alaska, Guam, Hawaii, and the U.S Virgin Islands have a maximum of $1,149,825.

 Conventional loan refinance limits

-Here's a table of 2023 conventional loan limits per unit:
+Here's a table of 2024 conventional loan limits per unit:

-Units Most States Alaska/Hawaii
+Units Most States Alaska/Guam/Hawaii/U.S. Virgin Islands

-Even with these generous loan limits, your credit score and income still play a crucial role in determining how much you can borrow.
+Your credit score and income still play a crucial role in determining how much you can borrow.

 How soon can you get a conventional loan refinance?

 Generally, lenders prefer to see that you've made your current mortgage payments on time and have at least 20% equity in your home.
-Waiting at least six months to a year after your original loan could give you enough time to build up this equity and showcase your creditworthiness.

 Looking to refinance your mortgage?
-Discover® Home Loans offers low fixed rates with terms of 10, 15, 20, or 30 years and $0 application fees, $0 origination fees, $0 appraisal fees, and $0 costs due at closing.
+Discover Home Loans offers low fixed rates with terms of 10, 15, 20, or 30 years and $0 application fees, $0 origination fees, $0 appraisal fees, and $0 costs due at closing.

 Reasons to get a conventional loan refinance